 Sometimes goals are created from a “set it and forget it” mentality, but not in 15Five!
 15Five makes it easy to track your progress on a regular basis, so you actually reach the finish line.
+In 15Five, we call shorter term goals "priorities" and longer term goals "objectives".
+Priorities are set regularly in your check-in.
+Objectives are usually set quarterly, bi-annually, or yearly and are managed via our Objectives feature.
+More information on these two options is below.

 Depending on your company and group settings, you may have a Priorities section on your 15Five.
 Priorities in 15Five are short-term goals or tasks that follow the cadence of your 15Five reporting.
 Writing your priorities directly in your 15Five lets your manager know what you have prioritized for your weekly tasks, and they too can track your progress toward accomplishing your goals.